-Just a short walk from here past two village Inns, is the Eskdale Corn Mill, one of the oldest working water mills in England with a recorded history dating back to 1294, the Mill is open at limited times but you are welcome to walk around and view the Wheel.
+Just a short walk from here past two village Inns, is the Eskdale Mill, one of the oldest working water mills in England with a recorded history dating back to 1294, the Mill is open after a Heritage Lottery funded restoration project.
 Across the way down the old ‘Corpse Road’ is St Catherine’s Church, The road is appropriately named after its previous use as the route that carried coffins from nearby Wasdale for burial here.
 The present church dates from the 14th century, although there has been a church on site from 600AD.
 Whilst walking around the churchyard look out for the ornate headstone of Tommy Dobson, a famous Eskdale huntsman.

 The Fellbites Café upper floor overlooks the main platform so you can watch the engines go back and forth whilst enjoying FREE Wi-Fi and a treat from our traditional menu, with daily specials in the height of the season.
 Our fully licensed café even has its own on-site bakery for those tempting home-baked treats.
 Our café is open every day of the scheduled timetable, however, please note serving times for hot food.
 Dogs are welcome in the lower floor of the café building.

-Endulge in a wide array of gifts to suit all budgets, from everyday things you might need on your holidays, a momento of your holiday or pocket money souvenirs for the children, we really do have something for everyone!
+Indulge in a wide array of gifts to suit all budgets.
+From everyday things you might need on your day out to a memento of your holiday or pocket money souvenirs for the children, we really do have something for everyone!

 There is an extensive childrens outdoor play area complete with its own train located outside Dalegarth Station.
 The play equipment is suitable for a variety of ages but please do not leave children unsupervised in this area.
 Dogs are not permitted within the fenced area.
 There are picnic benches around the fence boundary.